 Gone are the days of needing a new character for each class: Final Fantasy 14 let's you swap between them whenever you please and there's even room to borrow abilities between classes, just like in the classic Final Fantasy Job system.
 But Final Fantasy 14 isn't just about combat, either.
 Its story starts slow but builds into a grand epic spanning continents across its three expansions, easily rivaling any of the classics like Final Fantasy 7 or 10.
 It's a journey worth taking, if you have the time, but one thing to keep in mind is that 14's endgame, while offering challenging and memorable boss fights, is scarce.
 Updates come at a steady pace, but you'll run the same dungeons and raids dozens of times.

 Now is a great time to consider playing Final Fantasy 14, though.
-It's Shadowbringers expansion released just last summer and is easily the best one yet, telling a dramatic and heartfelt story in a parallel universe.
+It's Shadowbringers expansion released in 2019 and is easily the best one yet, telling a dramatic and heartfelt story in a parallel universe.

 Best Sandbox MMOs